 Marvell was evidently an early incarnation of what we would call a ‘motivational speaker’ in the twenty-first century.
-In this poem we see him creatively harnessing his communication skills to try to get his girlfriend into bed.
-And even though I wouldn’t want to equate sleeping with Andrew Marvell with writing a novel, he is raising the valid point that time is limited, no matter what you are hoping to accomplish.
+In this poem we see him creatively harnessing his literary skills to try to get his girlfriend into bed.
+And even though I wouldn’t want to equate sleeping with Andrew Marvell with writing a novel, he does raise the valid point that time is limited, no matter what you are hoping to accomplish.

 As a writer, this means that there will come a day when the universe will actually put the ‘dead’ in your deadline.
 Can we use this stark existential reality to assist us with overcoming writing blocks?
 Maybe.

 Everyone is different, but it is true that a bit of time pressure works for many people who might otherwise dilly-dally and fritter their time away instead of writing.
 If the deadline is in the distant future, however (as death might seem to a someone contemplating writing a novel) it might not generate the necessary adrenaline discharge to bring resistant hands to the keyboard.